s9e/phpbb-ext-reckless/docs/indexes.md

 Query times are for illustration purposes only.
-Actual performance vary depending on hardware, MySQL version, server configuration and the actual data.
+Actual performance vary depending on hardware, MySQL version, server configuration and database content.

 The queries shown here are based on actual queries executed by phpBB, reformatted for readability and with index hints used to force a particular query plan.
 IDs and other dynamic values are replaced with `?` as a placeholder.